 Insurance

-- Public Liability Insurance: This covers you for any damage or injury that may occur to third parties as a result of your work.
+- Public Liability Insurance: Covers damage or injury to third parties.

 Security of Payment